dezoito/dezoito.github.io/_posts/2023-10-15-rust-code-expressiveness.md

 excerpt_separator: <!--more-->
 ---

-After a quick (and failed) attempt to build a desktop application using [Tauri](https://tauri.app/), I decided to learn Rust and started by using the excellent [Rustlings](https://github.com/rust-lang/rustlings) resource.
+After a quick attempt to build a desktop application using [Tauri](https://tauri.app/), I decided to learn Rust and started by using the excellent [Rustlings](https://github.com/rust-lang/rustlings) resource.

 <!--more-->